kevinreiss/drupal_vra_core_demonstration/README.md

 1. Have a functioning Drupal instance
 2. Install the following Drupal modules
-   a.
-Feeds
+   1. Feeds
-   b.
-Feeds Tamper
+   2. Feeds Tamper
+   3. Field Group
-   c.
-Entity
+   4. Entity
-   d.
-Entity Reference
+   5. Entity Reference
-   e.
-Date
+   6. Date
-   d.
-Features
+   7. Features
-   c.
-Ctools
+   8. Ctools
 3. Download and unzip the code from github https://github.com/kevinreiss/sils663demo/zipball/master
 5. The extracted directory should be named something like